aryamanchauhan/honeycomb-streaming-service/README.md

-HoneyComb is a meticulously crafted web application designed to revolutionize online video streaming by combining the essence of leading platforms with innovative features and a seamless user experience.

 ## To run HoneyComb locally, follow these steps:

 1. Install Node.js and npm: Ensure Node.js and npm (Node Package Manager) are installed on your system.
 You can download them from nodejs.org.